 The Mountain’s Heart blinked.
-The facets of its compound eyes disbanded and most retreated into the bird’s skull.
+The facets of its compound eyes disbanded and most of them retreated into the bird’s skull.
 The remaining eyes scrutinized them both.
-“Centipede powder?
+“Centipede-powder?
 From whom?”

 “Virgil Blue,” said Faith, “by way of Virgil Skyy, taken under the supervision of Virgil Orange.”

-“How would we know?”
+“How should we know?”
 Jay stood and brushed dust from his body.
 He crossed his arms over his chest.
 “I’m not even sure what a Zephyr is!”

 A sound like a gong bowled over Faith and Jay.
 The roar ruffled feathers on the Heart’s head.
 It cast its green gaze to the sky.
 “Oh, thank goodness!
 I worried it would be subtle.”